ronnieholm/FSharp-onion-architecture-sample/README.md

   Records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)
   under `docs/architecuture`.

-The Scrum domain is chosen because it offers sufficient complexity and because everyone is familiar with it, though most aspects of the application is illustrated using stories and tasks only.
+The Scrum domain is chosen because it offers sufficient complexity and everyone is familiar with it, though most aspects of the application is illustrated with stories and tasks only.
 With only stories and tasks, clean architecture requires significant support code.
 With more aggregates, discriminated unions in the domain, and integrations with external services, the support code becomes more apparent.

 Where F# shines is in `Domain.fs`, `Application.fs`, and `IntegrationTest.fs`.
 As for `Integration.fs` and `Program.fs`, these are similar in nature to many C#